Daniël Maritz | 13 April 2021 | 15 min read

 Language is an integral part of being human.
 One needs it to speak, access information, and express oneself.
 However, language is also powerful and can accomplish many things if it is used in a certain way.
-In this sense, it is not only the ideology of the cult that are important, but also the language that is used to deliver that ideology to the members.
+In this sense, it is not only the ideology of the cult that is important, but also the language that is used to deliver that ideology to the members.
 Cults will therefore make use of the traditional tools of propaganda to distort the language and “use of specific words intended to mask the truth or to create a stronger impact.”
 Students of cultism must accordingly be able to “scale the language barrier of terminology.”
 This means that cult members will usually have their own unique terminology which they will know very well and are able to use very effectively.

 A cult’s attempt to control the language of its members has been called “loading the language.”
 This refers to a situation where “the most far reaching and complex of human problems are compressed into brief, highly reductive, definitive-sounding phrases, easily memorized and easily expressed.”
 “Loaded language” is therefore the language through which “fictions of total ideology” manifests itself in cults.

 Another aspect of language in cults has been called “thought-terminating cliché,” and indicates the idea that the leadership of cults can implement their own group jargon that can verbally restrain the followers and keep them from uttering anything that is situated outside of the limits that the leadership decided on.
 In this way the specific jargon of the group becomes “the start and finish of any ideological analysis,” and in effect terminates any critical thinking on the side of the followers.
 Lifton explains this dynamic as follows: “For an individual person, the effect of the language of ideological totalism can be summed up in one word: constriction.
 He is, so to speak, linguistically deprived.”
 The principle is that when language is constricted and controlled, the person also becomes restricted.
-It would seem then that it is through loaded language that the single supposed ideological truth of the group is framed, delivered and imposed.
+It it is through loaded language that the single supposed ideological truth of the group is framed, delivered and imposed.

 It has also been observed that the modern age in which we find ourselves has created an environment for the rise of new vocabulary: